Academic Progress Policy

 Students are expected to maintain a record of academic achievement that will enable them to graduate in a reasonable time period.
-Undergraduate students receiving financial aid at Hood College of any type (federal, state, institutional, and/or outside scholarships/grants) must demonstrate both qualitatively and quantitatively the ability to do satisfactory academic work and to progress measurably toward a degree.
-This is in addition to any renewal criteria required for specific state, institutional, or other outside awards.
+Undergraduate students receiving financial aid at Hood College of any type (federal, state, institutional and/or outside scholarships/grants) must demonstrate both qualitatively and quantitatively the ability to perform satisfactory academic work and to progress measurably toward a degree.
+This is in addition to any renewal criteria required for specific state, institutional or other outside awards.

 Student's academic progress is measured using minimum cumulative GPA (CGPA) and a maximum timeframe standard of credit hours attempted.
 Students are considered to be making satisfactory progress toward degree completion for financial aid purposes by adhering to the standards as noted on this page.

 The maximum time frame in which a student is expected to complete their degree is 150 percent of the published length of the program measured in academic credits for a student pursuing an additional degree or enrolled in a dual degree program.

 Transfer credits and/or credits for prior learning given at the time of enrollment will be counted in the total number of credits attempted.
 During the course of enrollment, a student may transfer credits earned at outside institutions; however, the credits will apply only for meeting the maximum timeframe standard.